 Johnny Mercer statue in Savannah's Ellis Square

 Tucked away on Savannah’s Wilmington Island, you can feel the sea breeze and sample island fare while enjoying live music every Saturday night at Molly McGuire’s Tavern.
-Molly McGuire’s is also known to be local musicians’ favorite neighborhood bar, just far enough away from the main street hustle and bustle, with an ultra-relaxed “island time” vibe.
+Molly McGuire’s is also known to be local musicians’ favorite neighborhood bar, just far enough away from main street with an ultra-relaxed “island time” vibe.

 Sunday